Abdaishere/KinectDepthImage/README.md

 # Kinect depth Image

-a simple program that shows the distance of every object in the image using the Kinect v1
+This is a simple program that uses the Kinect sensor to display depth data in real-time.
+It displays an ascii image where each pixel represents the distance to the closest object in the scene.
+The closer an object is, the lower the value is.

 ![gif](./Example.gif)